Quix0r/AbandonedRuins/docs/CONTRIBUTING.md

 ## Bug reports

 Please include the [log file](https://wiki.factorio.com/Log_file) in your bug reports.
+Enable debug logging (not for on_tick!) before uploading the log file.

 ## Contributing ruins